ardiehl/emModbus2influx/readme.md

  - unlimited number of metertypes and meters
  - supports SUNSPEC meter definitions (tested with Fronius Symo)
  - supports formulas for changing values after read or for defining new fields (in the metertype as well as in the meter definition)
+ - MQTT data is written on every query to have near realtime values (if MQTT is enabled), InfluxDB writes can be restricted to n queries where you can specify for each field if max,min or average values will be posted to InfluxDB
+ - Virtual devices=Meters can be defined, these can post values from different Modbus slaves to MQTT and/or InfluxDB
+ - Using formulas and virtual meters without any Modbus device, test data for MQTT and/or InflixDB can be generated (example: config-02.conf)
  - supports dryrun for testing definitions
  - supports interactive formula testing
  - use of [libmodbus](https://libmodbus.org/) for modbus TCP/RTU communication
  - use of [paho-c](https://github.com/eclipse/paho.mqtt.c) for MQTT
  - use of [muparser](https://beltoforion.de/en/muparser/) for formula parsing
  - libmodbus,paho-c and muparser can by dynamic linked (default) or downloaded, build and linked static automatically when not available on target platform, e.g. Victron Energy Cerbox GX (to be set at the top of Makefile)
+ - unlimited number of MeterTypes, Meters and Modbus TCP slaves

+### Restrictions
+- currently only one Modbus RTU interface (=serial port) is supported (can be used by multiple Meters)
+- all Meters will be queried at the specified poll interval, however, InfluxDB writes can be delayed

 ### Get started